robertostling/eight-bit-forth/README.md

 # eight-bit-forth

-This is (yet another) Forth environment for the Commodore 64 computer, with a few features that makes it one-of-a-kind:
+This is (yet another) Forth environment for the Commodore 64 computer, with a few features that together makes it one-of-a-kind system:

  * 8-bit data stack, with double-size operators for 16-bit arithmetic
  * minimalistic assembly language kernel with only 24 built-in words